Terms of Service

 Hours and Rates

-Initial Fee
+Base Fee

-Earlier arrival times may be requested to ensure sufficient preparation for the interpreter including any coordination or set up needed at the assignment venue.
+Earlier arrival times may be requested to ensure sufficient preparation for the interpreter, including any coordination or set up needed at the assignment venue.
 Earlier arrival times will be added to the total billed time.

 Expected Duration